sneakers-the-rat/infrastructure/_sections/3_1_strategy.md

 - Knowledge organizing systems like openbehavior and stuff are cool, we should start transcluding them (with credit!) into wikis and other social tools in order to organize a broader scope of the software and social scene.
 - Flanking technologies of data analysis and experimental tooling serve as stronger incentive systems.
 - Not needing to build a single new platform, or new journal, or even a new organization, but focusing on means of communication.
+- adversarial interoperability: always focus on being a superset of existing technologies.
+- make metadata declaration easier than translating with the scattered array of data ingestion tools.
 </div>

 ### To Whom It May Concern...